 Impacts on mortgage market

-The graph above illustrated the yield of famous “Yuebao fund”, which showed the upward-trend of fund yield.
+The graph below illustrated the yield of famous “Yuebao fund”, which showed the upward-trend of fund yield.
 It is hard to believe that when financing costs continually to rise up, banks will still provide the same mortgage rates to borrowers.
 Therefore the mortgage rates will continue to go up, suppressing the real-estate bubbles.
 With the real-estate market in China more and more deviating from its fundamental value, housing prices will become increasingly sensitive to monetary policies.
 Since October 2016, the regulation of limiting purchase of house has been introduced, showing government’s determination to put mortgage markets back in order.

 Impacts on stock market